Shao-Kui/3DScenePlatform/README.md

 * The navigation of mini-map (Bottom-Left) is defunct currently.

 # Acknowledgement
 This platform is designed, structured and implemented by [Shao-Kui Zhang][shaokui](zhangsk18@mails.tsinghua.edu.cn), [Song-Hai Zhang][songhai](shz@tsinghua.edu.cn) and Yuan Liang.
 Xiang-Li Li is involved for sketch searching, refining datasets and dataset converting.
 Wei-Yu Xie is involved for voice-based model retrieval, room mesh processing and object recommendation using latent space (TBD).
+Tian-Xing Xu is involved for format conversion of 3D-Front.

 Our layout framework is designed and implemented by [Shao-Kui Zhang][shaokui], Wei-Yu Xie and [Song-Hai Zhang][songhai].
 We also appreciate Kai Wang for the experiment.